-According to legend, the Devil’s Saddle was formed after a fight for the control of the region where Cagliari is located.
+According to legend, the Devil’s Saddle was formed after a fight for control of the region where Cagliari is located.
 The battle saw Lucifer, the Devil, fight against Archangel Gabriel.

-During the battle on the skies above Cagliari Lucifer was kicked off his horse and the saddle fell, dropping in the waters and – once petrified – forming the promontory in the shape we know today.
+During the battle in the skies above Cagliari Lucifer was kicked off his horse and the saddle fell, dropping in the waters and – once petrified – forming the promontory in the shape we know today.

 The gulf in front of the Devil’s Saddle is called Golfo degli Angeli – Gulf of Angels.

 THE BEAR AND THE STRAWBERRY TREE, SPAIN